coherence-community/coherence-demo/README.md

 * Ensure your Local Kubernetes is enabled.
 If running using `Docker Desktop`, check using the `Kubernetes` slide-off in the menu bar.

-## Running the application
+## Running the Demo application

-The Coherence demo can be run locally, or via Kubernetes using the [Coherence Operator](https://github.com/oracle/coherence-operator).
+The Coherence Demo can be run locally, or via Kubernetes using the [Coherence Operator](https://github.com/oracle/coherence-operator).

 ### Running Locally